fluescher/cascld-kubernetes/02-networking/readme.md

 Connect to both the instance using port-forwarding.

 - What do you notice when comparing the highest bids?
 - Why is that?

 ## 2. Adding another service

 Thankfully our webapplication allows to store state in an external Redis Instance.
 Let's add our redis instance:

+// Create a new yaml file? e.g. redis.yml

 ```yml
 apiVersion: apps/v1